RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Introduction

 \section{Introduction}

 Consider a phenomenon described by a model $m$ depending on $d$ input variables $X=(X_1,...,X_d)$.
-This model $m$ from $\mathbb{R}^d$ to $\mathbb{R}$ may be a known model that can be calculated in all points of $X$, i.e. $Y=m(X)$, or it may be an unknown regression model defined as follows:
+This model $m$ from $\mathbb{R}^d$ to $\mathbb{R}$ may be a known model that is calculable in all points of $X$, i.e. $Y=m(X)$, or it may be an unknown regression model defined as follows: